Jonfr0/DeFi-Aave/README.md

 # Description

 In this project I use the Aave DeFi protocol to deposit, borrow and repay the stable coin DAI.
-The borrow/lend functionality is a core component of the DeFi.
-It is a clone of freeCodeCamp.com
+The borrow / lend functionality is a core component of DeFi.
+This is a clone of freeCodeCamp.com

 ### Tools

 - Alchemy (web3 deployment platform) to use a forking chain in my local network.
 - The ERC20 token standard interface to approve the transactions.
 - The AggregatorV3 interface to get the DAI price feed.
-- Aave - LendinPool Solidity contract
+- Aave - LendinPool Solidity contract.

 ## Implementation